 The North Face Dryzzle Futurelight Review | Is This Rain Jacket Worth It?

 When you’re out adventuring in the mountains, you’re constantly trying to find that delicate balance between staying dry and protected from the outside elements while also avoiding sweat build-up on the inside from exertion.
-The North Face tackled this problem with their Futurelight waterproofing technology, and they might just have found the solution!
+The North Face tackled this problem with their Futurelight waterproofing technology, and they might have just found the solution!

 I am notoriously known for sweating profusely when hiking, especially on big ascents.
 So I went searching for the most breathable rain jacket I could find and stumbled across The North Face Dryzzle Futurelight rain jacket.
-I was immediately impressed with the acclaimed 75K breathability rating and naturally, I had to test it myself to see if it lived up to the hype!
+I was immediately impressed with the acclaimed 75K breathability rating, and naturally, I had to test it myself to see if it lived up to the hype!

 Since owning the TNF Dryzzle rain jacket, I have put it to the test in New Zealand’s rugged landscape on several big adventures like the Gillespie Pass Circuit and the Shotover Saddle Route.
 From my thorough testing, I can honestly say that this 3-layer jacket is incredibly breathable, lightweight and comfortable for all-day use.
 But is all that worth the hefty price tag?

-In this post, you’ll find a detailed honest review and explanation for each component of The North Face Dryzzle Futurelight rain jacket.
+In this post, you’ll find a detailed, honest review and explanation for each component of The North Face Dryzzle Futurelight rain jacket.
 I’ll discuss the jacket’s best attributes and factors that I think can be improved.

 Disclaimer: This post contains affiliate links.
 If you make a purchase of a product we recommend through one of our links, we may make a small commission at no extra cost to you!
 This helps to support our blog and enables us to continue providing you with helpful tips and exciting adventures, so thank you 🙂

-ToggleMy Honest Review Of The North Face Dryzzle Futurelight Rain Jacket
+My Honest Review Of The North Face Dryzzle Futurelight Rain Jacket

 Quick Info On The North Face Dryzzle Futurelight Rain Jacket